Binaergewitter/audiocity/README.md

-# FOSS Audacity
+# Audiocity (a FOSS Audacity fork)
 =========================

-**FOSS Audacity** is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
+**Audiocity** is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
 Developed by a group of volunteers as open source.

 - **Recording** from any real, or virtual audio device that is available to the host system.
 - **Export / Import** a wide range of audio formats, extendible with FFmpeg.